-The calendar is approved by the Council of Deans and Vice Chancellors and is submitted to the UC Office of the President.
+The calendar is approved by the Provost’s Leadership Council and is submitted to the UC Office of the President.

-The Office of the University Registrar publishes an academic calendars for registration, quarter dates and deadlines, fee deadlines, and the campus academic calendar; see Academic Calendar.
+The Office of the University Registrar publishes calendars for registration, quarter dates & deadlines, fee deadlines, and the campus academic calendar; see Academic Calendars.

 The Summer Sessions academic calendar is available at Summer Sessions Calendar.

-Each department has the opportunity to review and update its text, in let December preceding the publication date.
-Changes to course information must be done through Course Approval forms and approved by the Academic Senate Committee on Courses of Instruction before they can be published.
-Changes to majors must be approved by the college.
+Each department has the opportunity to review and update its text, in late December preceding the publication date.
+Changes to course information must be completed through course approval forms and approved by the Academic Senate Committee on Courses of Instruction and the Office of the University Registrar before publication.
+If changes to the major are substantial, changes must be approved by the college and the Undergraduate Council; see Establishment or Revision of Academic Degree Programs.
 Requested changes that have not been approved will not be published.

-Deadlines for submission of changes are included in a memo sent to the department chairperson or MSO.
-Changes returned after the deadline will not be included in the General Catalog.
+Deadlines for submission of changes are included in an email sent to the department chairperson or MSO by the catalog editor.
+Changes returned after the deadline are not be included in the General Catalog.

-The catalog is available at UC Davis General Catalog, and includes printable Adobe PDF files.
+The catalog is available at UC Davis General Catalog, and includes printable Adobe PDFs.